Double Dragon

 Developer: Technos Japan Publisher: Ballistic Released: 1992 Genre: Beat ’em up

 Double Dragon, Double Dragon, Double Dragon.
-It really is amazing just how widely ported Technos’ legendary beat em up really is.
-And surprisingly I’ve played a significant number of the various versions of the game.
-It’s not because I love the game that much; I’m only a middling Double Dragon fan.
-But like Contra it seemed like the go to game whenever anyone bought a new platform.
-The NES version is the one everyone is familiar with but most aren’t aware of the more arcade accurate port for the Master System.
+It is amazing just how widely ported Technos’ legendary beat em up is.
+And surprisingly I have played a significant number of the various versions of the game.
+It is not because I love the game that much; I am only a middling Double Dragon fan.
+But like Contra it was the go to game whenever anyone had a new platform.
+The NES version is the one everyone is familiar with but most are not aware of the more arcade accurate port for the Master System.
 One step above that is the Sega version, which for the longest time was probably the best version of the game, for all that is worth it.

 Double Dragon 001 Double Dragon 002 Double Dragon 003